LexiestLeszek/InvestorGPT/README.md

 ---

+## Not a Financial Advice

 InvestorGPT is a powerful tool for investors and financial analysts, providing a comprehensive analysis and predictive modeling for stock market performance.
 With its ability to gather and analyze data from various sources, it offers valuable insights into stock movements and recovery potential.
+The tool is made for educational purposes and might provide wrong results.
+You should use its analysis and recommendations to your own discretion.